LinuxForHealth/FHIR/fhir-bucket/README.md

 # fhir-bucket

-fhir-bucket is a multi-threaded standalone Java application to run load against the IBM FHIR Server.
+fhir-bucket is a multi-threaded standalone Java application to run load against the LinuxForHealth FHIR Server.

 *Custom Load Types*